zradlicz/Generative-OpenCV/README.md

 Boid is short hand for bird-oid, or bird like entity.
 Each of these boid objects obey 3 very simple rules.

-1. Boids adjust to steer towars the center of mass of their close neighbors.
+1. Boids adjust to steer towards the center of mass of their close neighbors.
 2. Boids adjust to steer in the average direction of their close neighbors.
 3. Boids do not get too close to eachother.